Sue Grey (lawyer)

-Susan Jane Grey is an environmental lawyer in Nelson, New Zealand, and the co-leader of the New Zealand Outdoors Party.
+Susan Jane Grey is a political figure, conspiracy theorist, and environmental lawyer in Nelson, New Zealand.
+She is the co-leader of the NZ Outdoors & Freedom Party and of Freedoms NZ.
 She is known for promoting medicinal cannabis rights and opposing COVID-19 vaccination, 5G technology, and the use of 1080, frequently sharing misinformation on social media about the effectiveness of COVID vaccination.

+Education and early career

+Grey has law and science degrees, the latter majoring in microbiology and biochemistry.
+She also holds a Royal Society of Health Diploma.